OfficeDev/office-js-docs-pr/docs/overview/office-add-in-availability.md

 To work as expected, your Office Add-in might depend on a specific Office host, a requirement set, an API member, or a version of the API.
 The following tables contain the available platform, extension points, API requirement sets, and common API requirement sets that are currently supported for each Office application.

-If a table cell contains an asterisk, that means we’re working on it.
+If a table cell contains an asterisk ( * ), that means we’re working on it.
 For requirement sets for Project or Access, see [Office common requirement sets](https://dev.office.com/reference/add-ins/requirement-sets/office-add-in-requirement-sets).

 > [!NOTE]
 > The build number for Office 2016 installed via MSI is 16.0.4266.1001.
 This version only contains the ExcelApi 1.1, WordApi 1.1, and common API requirement sets.